Testing Small Set Expansion in General Graphs: Abstract

 \section{Abstract}

-We consider the problem of testing small set expansion in general graphs.
+We consider the problem of testing small set expansion for general graphs.
 A graph $G$ is a $(k,\phi)$-expander if every subset of volume at most $k$ has conductance at least $\phi$.
-Small set expansion has recently received significant attention due to its close connection to the unique games conjecture and the local graph partitioning algorithms.
+Small set expansion has recently received significant attention due to its close connection to the unique games conjecture, the local graph partitioning algorithms and locally testable codes.